 In 1999 Count Baudoin de Witt and his wife Isabelle decided to open their manor house to the public to present in the intimacy of their home a collection that up to then was unknown to the public.

 The Napoleon Museum of the Pommerie at Cendrieux in Perigord opens its private collection of souvenirs of the Imperial Family.

 Over five hundred objects, paintings and sculptures of which 150 are listed with the Historical Monuments, are shown by a direct descendant of the Bonaparte family in their home which is listed with the Suplimentory Inventory of Hisoric Monuments (ISMH)

 Visiting hours & prices

-From September 1 to 30; Thursdays and Sundays at 3 p.m. by reservation.
+FROM September 2 to 16; visits on Thursdays and Sundays at 3 p.m. on reservation

 Wearing a mask and sanitary measures are compulsory during visits.